“If a man hasn’t found something he is willing to die for, he isn’t fit to live.”

 Introduced to us by one of our clients this is a project managed by George.

 The charity aims to assist the local community, in the extremely poor Kanamai District of Coastal Kenya, by providing: Free Education, Sanitation, Clean drinking water, Basic Healthcare, and Employment.
 It has helped to build and fund a school as well developing a farm and basic healthcare.

 We don’t support the charity directly with funds but George acts as a trustee and provides support delivering a new website as well as marketing communication.
-Shaun also helps with the accounts.
+We have also helped with the accounts.

 The founders of the charity actively involve their local community in Portishead in raising money and equipment for the project.
 A recent example was sending grain to help families who have suffered from heavy rain and unemployment.
 They also work closely with local schools in Bristol.